camunda/camunda-platform-get-started/README.md

 Camunda 8 allows you to use the [BPMN](https://docs.camunda.io/docs/components/modeler/bpmn/bpmn-primer/) standard to model your business processes.
 The process consists of two
-tasks: a user task to allow a human to enter the message content, and a service task to automatically send the email message.
+tasks: a [user task](https://docs.camunda.io/docs/next/guides/orchestrate-human-tasks/) to allow a human to enter the message content, and a [service task](https://docs.camunda.io/docs/next/guides/orchestrate-microservices/) to automatically send the email message.

 ![Process](images/send-email.png)

-**NOTE: To keep the scope of this guide limited, we only build the scaffolding for this process automation example and will not actually send an email.
-If you would like to send an email, you may extend the example and connect to a mail provider.**
+**NOTE: To keep the scope of this guide limited, this guide only steps through the framework for this process automation example and will not actually send an email.
+If you would like to send an email, you may extend the example and [connect to a mail provider](https://docs.camunda.io/docs/next/guides/configuring-out-of-the-box-connectors/).**

-To create the process, we use [Modeler](https://docs.camunda.io/docs/components/modeler/about-modeler/).
+To create the process, use [Modeler](https://docs.camunda.io/docs/components/modeler/about-modeler/).

-Find the finished process at [process/send-email.bpmn](process/send-email.bpmn).
+Find the finished process at [process/send-email.bpmn](process/send-email.bpmn), and learn more about [designing a process using BPMN](https://docs.camunda.io/docs/next/guides/automating-a-process-using-bpmn/).

-## Model the user task form
+## Model and configure the user task form

-To help users complete the user task **Enter Message**, we create a user task form using Modeler.
+To help users complete the user task **Enter message**, [create a user task form using Modeler](https://docs.camunda.io/docs/next/guides/utilizing-forms/).

-Find the finished form at [process/enter-email-message.form](process/enter-email-message.form).
+Find the finished form at [process/enter-email-message.form](process/enter-email-message.form)

-## Configure the user task to use the form

-Now, configure the user task to use the form.
+Configure the user task to use the form.
 To do this, copy the JSON content of the form into the **Form JSON configuration** field under the **Form** tab in the Modeler properties panel.

 ![Configure user task form](images/user-task-form.png)